 How Do You Know if It's More Than a Skin Rash?

-There are as many types of skin rashes as there are remedies to clear up the symptoms.
+There are as many types of remedies to clear up skin rashes as there are skin rashes.
 Sometimes a rash will go away quickly, and then other times it seems like nothing works to get rid of it.
 Not every rash requires a visit to the doctor.
-In many instances a strong homeopathic remedy works better than anything a doctor prescribes.
+In many instances, a strong naturopathic remedy works better than anything a doctor prescribes.

 A small area of red, bumpy skin that appears with no warning is probably a localized allergic reaction.
 The resulting rash is easy to eliminate by limiting exposure to the allergen.
-A skin rash that suddenly covers a large area of the body can be a severe systemic reaction to an allergen, which may be life threatening, and should get medical attention right away.
+A skin rash that suddenly covers a large area of the body can be a severe systemic reaction to an allergen, which may be life-threatening.
+If this is the case you should pursue medical attention right away.

 When It’s Probably Eczema

-Then there is the chronic skin rash that keeps cropping up in the same spots over many years, and seriously compromises a person’s quality of life.
-This condition is most likely some form of eczema.
+Another non-life threatening scenario is a chronic skin rash that keeps cropping up in the same spots over many years.
+These skin rashes can seriously compromise a person’s quality of life.
+If you're suffering from a reoccurring, seemingly unprompted skin rash, it could be some form of eczema.